-- Sunk costs: - Demolition and disposal of existing facilities: - Removal of any existing equipment that is not required for the new operations: - Cleaning, lubricating, aligning, calibrating, testing or refurbishing of existing equipment: - Mobil equipment: - Allowance for special incentives (schedule, safety, etc.):

-• Force majeure occurrences, such as risk due to government policy changes, labor disputes, permitting delays, etc.;

-• Owner's cost (pre-operations labor, refurbishment of existing facilities, project management, insurances, corporate expenses, legal fees, etc.);

-- Risk analysis / Owner's Reserve Funds;
+- Sunk costs. - Costs to recoup bank owned equipment. (note: an arrangement to repurchase the bank owned equipment has been agreed to in principal is expected to be finalized in the next 90 days and will require stockholder approval.
+This is treated as a sunk cost for this study.
+Should this arrangement fail to materialize in the short-term, additional capital cost may be required.) - Demolition and disposal of existing facilities. - Removal of any existing equipment that is not required for the new operations. - Cleaning, lubricating, aligning, calibrating, testing or refurbishing of existing equipment. - Mobil equipment. - Allowance for special incentives (schedule, safety, etc.) - Force majeure occurrences, such as risk due to government policy changes, labor disputes, permitting delays, etc. - Owner's cost (pre-operations labor, refurbishment of existing facilities, project management, insurances, corporate expenses, financial services, legal fees, etc.) - Risk analysis / Owner's Reserve Funds - Interest and/or financing cost - Operating costs

-- Escalation beyond third quarter 2016;

-- Interest and/or financing cost; and

-- Operating costs.

-21.1.3.2 Currency
+21.1.3.3 Currency

-The estimate is expressed in third-quarter 2016 United States dollars.
+The estimate is expressed in second-quarter 2018 United States dollars.
 No provision has been included to offset future escalation.

-21.1.3.3 Estimating Methodology
+21.1.3.4 Estimating Methodology